NASCAR Euro Series: Championships

 The Euro Series champions and other standout drivers of the series will be honored at the yearly NASCAR Home Tracks Champions Awards at the NASCAR Hall of Fame.
-Until the 2014 season, the EuroNASCAR PRO champion wins entry into a NASCAR race, the UNOH Battle at the Beach (formerly the Toyota All-Star Showdown), while the Elite 2 champion wins a NASCAR test.
+Until the 2014 season, the EuroNASCAR PRO champion would win an entry into a NASCAR race, the UNOH Battle at the Beach (formerly the Toyota All-Star Showdown), while the EuroNASCAR OPEN champion would win a NASCAR test.

-A NASCAR Euro Series race week is run over three days and includes four races, two EuroNASCAR PRO races and two EuroNASCAR 2 races.
-Practice is held on Friday, followed by qualifying and the first races of EuroNASCAR PRO and EuroNASCAR 2 on Saturday, before the week closes with the second races of EuroNASCAR PRO and EuroNASCAR 2 on Sunday.
+A NASCAR Euro Series race week is run over three days and includes four races, two EuroNASCAR PRO races and two EuroNASCAR OPEN races.
+Practice is held on Friday, followed by qualifying and the first races of EuroNASCAR PRO and EuroNASCAR OPEN on Saturday, before the week closes with the second races of EuroNASCAR PRO and EuroNASCAR OPEN on Sunday.
 The only exception to this were the race at Venray in 2019, which was run over two days and only included one race each for both classes and the 2020 race at Vallelunga, which was held using a condensed variant of the schedule as part of the sporting regulation changes made as a response to the COVID-19 pandemic.